Gene Farrell

-Gene Farrell is a footballer from Camp, County Kerry.
-He played with the Kerry intercounty team during the 1990s winning Munster Championships at all levels Minor (1990), Under 21 (1992), Senior (1996).
+Gene Farrell is a Gaelic footballer from Camp, County Kerry in Ireland.
+He played with the Kerry intercounty team during the 1990s winning Munster Championships at Minor (1990), Under 21 (1992) and Senior level (1996).

 Club

 He played his club football with Annascaul and West Kerry.
 He helped them to the 1993 County Final where they lost out to Laune Rangers.
 He won two Kerry Intermediate Football Championship, one Kerry Senior Club Football Championship, one Kerry County League Div 1, one Kerry Junior Football Championship, one Munster Intermediate Club Football Championship as well as West Kerry Senior Football Championship and West Kerry titles with Annascaul.

-With West Kerry he won Kerry Minor Football Championship and Kerry Under 21 Football Championship titles.
+With the divisional West Kerry team, he won Kerry Minor Football Championship and Kerry Under 21 Football Championship titles.

+In association football (soccer), Farrell played with Camp United in the Kerry District League.

-Third Level
+Third level

-He also won Sigerson Cups with UCG in 1992 and Tralee RTC\Tralee IT in 1997 and 1998.
+Farrell won Sigerson Cups with University College Galway in 1992, and with Tralee RTC/Tralee IT in 1997 and 1998.